postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 ### Overview

-Postman's API Development Platform attempts to make the API development process faster and better.
+Postman enables you to expedite the API development process with the introduction of API abstraction.
 With this, you will be able to build an abstraction of the API in Postman.
-You will also be able to represent API entities like schemas, metrics, and gateways and be able to generate reports to get deeper insights into each of these API entities.
+You will also be able to represent API entities like schemas, metrics, and gateways and be able to analyze reports to get deeper insights into each of these API entities.

 You can perform the following tasks with the API feature in Postman: